mines-erds/course-overviews/Module_0_PreWork.md

 ## Sign up for the slack channel (10 minutes)
 - What is the name of the slack channel we will use?
 - make a test post introducing yourself
+- take the poll about "Your experience in programming of any kind, including python (perfectly fine to say none!)"

 ## Colab intro (15 minutes)
 We will be using Google Colab throughout the course.
 Watch the following video to learn a bit about Colab, and then complete the following tutorial to familiarize yourself with Colab and the python language.